 Tom Thompson: Entrepreneur, Summit Independent Living Center Peer Advocate

-Cassie Weightman: Ability Montana/Independent Living Center
+Cassie Weightman: Independent Living Specialist with Ability Montana/Independent Living Center

 Ed Worrell: OverHere Consulting, President of Guide Dogs for the Blind Montana Alumni Chapter, Montana Dog Guide Group